Reuzegom: History

-The fraternity was founded on 21 February 1946, by Frans De Meester, Remi Verselder and Hugo Schiltz.
+The fraternity was founded on 21 February 1946, by Frans De Meester, Remi Verselder, and Hugo Schiltz.
 The original name of the society was OXACO-Leuven, an abbreviation for "Leuven chapter of Xaverius College Alumni".
 It grouped students at the Catholic University of Leuven who were alumni of Xaverius College, a secondary school in Borgerhout, Antwerp.
 In 1957, the name of the society was changed to "Reuzegom", a reference to the reuzekes (little giants) in Borgerhout folklore.

 In the seventies, the fraternity grew to be one of the leading fraternities among a dozen societies in the Antwerpse Gilde (the organisation of Antwerp fraternities and sororities in Leuven).
 At the time of its dissolution in 2018, the club had approximately thirty active members.
 All members were students of law, engineering, and business engineering at the KU Leuven.

 The fraternity was considered elitist, and protected its exclusivity through a tradition of extreme hazing.
 The fraternity had no black members until 2015.
-The second person of color to apply died during his initiation in 2018 as a result of abuse by seventeen other Reuzegom members.
+The second person of color to apply died during his initiation in 2018 as a result of abuse by at least eighteen other Reuzegom members.

+Following the hazing death of Sanda Dia, Reuzegom was dissolved.
+As of July 2020, the identity of all Reuzegom members present and past had been moderately successfully removed from the Internet and media.
+However, the names of the members, alumni, and presidium (the governing members) were public knowledge, with Reuzegom alumni known to hold positions of power and responsibility.